A history of the collections

 In 1917 Leicester Collier left British and European porcelain, glass, paintings and old master prints

-In 1920 Thomas Greg bequeathed his exceptional collection of English pottery, recording the development of English ceramics from the Roman period to the early 19th century
+In 1923 the Greg Collection of English pottery, amassed by Mary Greg’s late husband Thomas Greg and on loan to the Gallery since 1904, was also given by his widow.
+This exceptional collection records the development of English ceramics from the Roman period to the early 19th century

 In 1920 Dr David Lloyd Roberts left paintings, watercolours, prints, silver and glass